 Figure 8.3: Sequence Diagram of Command Interface

-It is assumed that an HRI Component can be used by more than one Service Application.
-Therefore, the Service Application needs to make a resource reservation for the necessary HRI Component so that it can avoid being operated by another Service Application.
-For this reason, firstly the Service Application binds the necessary HRI Component.
+It is assumed that an RoIS Component can be used by more than one Service Application.
+Therefore, the Service Application needs to make a resource reservation for the necessary RoIS Component so that it can avoid being operated by another Service Application.
+For this reason, firstly the Service Application binds the necessary RoIS Component.

-Then, the Service Application requests the HRI Component to execute the operation.
-Finally, the Service Application releases the HRI Component when the operation is finished.
+Then, the Service Application requests the RoIS Component to execute the operation.
+Finally, the Service Application releases the RoIS Component when the operation is finished.
 The Command Interface includes these three steps, i.e., “BindComponent,” “Execute,” and “Release.”
 The details of these steps are described as follows.